-◆ 1 hour of experiment credit - Required
+♦ 1 hour of experiment credit - Required

-This requirement is done in the same way as Psych 201 and 202.
-Detailed instructions will be given in class on .
-Turn your slip(s) into your T.A. to receive credit for your participation.
+This requirement is done in the same way as Psych 201 and 202, but the procedure changed last term and sign-ups and research credit are now recorded online.
+Detailed instructions will be given in class on Wednesday, March 31.
 The one-hour requirement is necessary for you to receive a grade for the lab portion of the course.
-Two additional hours are optional and will be worth extra credit points toward your overall grade.
-You will also complete a Research Experience Assignment, which will be discussed in class.
+If you are uncomfortable with this assignment, alternative assignments (e.g., attending research colloquia in the Psych department) are available.
+Two additional hours are optional and will be worth extra credit points toward your overall grade (20 pts. total).